If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Where did Rocket Raccoon come from, and what's next for the MCU's furry mercenary?

-To prepare for Rocket’s appearance in Guardians of the Galaxy Vol. 3, let’s dive into his background.
+As Rocket revisits his past in Guardians of the Galaxy Vol. 3, let’s join him in diving into his background.

 Beatle beginnings